Rob-V-Eng/rob-v-eng.github.io/_projects/Suspended-Bar-Shelf-&-TV-Display/index.md

 4. Client Review & Revisions
 I presented the complete SolidWorks model and drawings to the client for review, made several revisions based on feedback (mostly regarding mounting detail and spacing), and finalized the drawings for production once approved.

+The assembly drawing for the unit is shown below:

+{% include image-gallery.html images="NCM1-1.png" height="400" %}

 5. Production Package Preparation
 After sign-off, I created detailed part drawings and a complete bill of materials for fabrication.
 This included: